Liverpool Overhead Railway: Origins and construction

 As a result of the traffic, congestion, and overcrowding of the dock roads, many proposals were made for transport solutions.
 Rails were laid at Liverpool Docks in 1852, linking the warehouses and docks.
-Initially horses were used, as locomotives were banned because of the risk of fire.
+Initially horses were used, for locomotives were banned because of the risk of fire.
 From 1859, passenger services were provided using adapted horse omnibuses; the wheel flanges could be retracted to allow an omnibus to leave the tracks to overtake a goods train.
-By the 1880s, there was an omnibus service every five minutes.
+By the 1880s there was an omnibus service every five minutes.

-An elevated railway was first proposed in 1852, and in 1878 the Mersey Docks and Harbour Board (MD&HB) obtained powers for a single-line steam railway with passing loops at stations.
+An elevated railway was first proposed in 1852, and in 1878 the Mersey Docks and Harbour Board (MD&HB) obtained powers in the Mersey Docks and Harbour Board (Over-Head Railways) Act 1878 (41 & 42 Vict. c. cxcviii) for a single-line steam railway with passing loops at stations.
 The MD&HB applied to the Board of Trade based on this plan, but it was rejected and there was no further progress.
-The Liverpool Overhead Railway Company was formed in 1888 and obtained permission to build a double-track railway in the same year.
+The Liverpool Overhead Railway Company was formed in 1888 and obtained permission to build a double-track railway in the same year via the Liverpool Overhead Railway Act 1888 (51 & 52 Vict. c. cx).

 Engineers Sir Douglas Fox and James Henry Greathead were commissioned to design the railway.
-Steam traction was considered and they considered fitting floors to the structure to prevent ash falling to the street below, however this was seen as a fire risk.
+Steam traction was considered, and they considered fitting floors to the structure to prevent ash falling to the street below; however, this was seen as a fire risk.
 Sir William Forwood, the Chairman of the Liverpool Overhead Railway, had studied American electric railways, and in 1891 electric traction was chosen.
 John William Willans was chosen as the primary contractor.
-Building started in 1889 and was completed in January 1893.
+Building began in 1889 and was completed in January 1893.